ReppCodes/kvdb/README.md

   but given a 4 hour budget I chose to prioritize in this way.
 * The program places the database file into the current working directory.
 It would be pretty straightforward to modify it to accept a filepath as an argument but that is left for future work.
-* The file is append-only, with "delete" just marking a record dead.
-A future "gc" command would be implemented for compaction.
+* By default the database file is append-only, with "delete" just marking a record dead.
+The command `kvdb gc all` can be used to compact the file.
 * The record format is fixed-width, so smaller records still take up full space.
 This was done to simplify the code for scanning through records.
 * The maximum key length is 25 characters.